 And they are quick to disassociate from those that they believe are guilty.

-In fact, a recent survey revealed that 71% of respondents would lose trust in a brand forever if they felt the brand was trying to take advantage of people for profit.
+recent survey revealed that 71% of respondents would lose trust in a brand forever if they felt the brand was trying to take advantage of people for profit.

 So, focus on transitioning your tone to one that is helpful and solution-oriented.